 When it comes to taking medicine, we usually have blind faith in what the Pharmaceutical hands us and consume it without a second thought.
-The thought that a prescription drug may be fake or even harmful does not generally cross our minds.
-However, the issue of pharmaceutical counterfeiting is more serious than we can imagine.
+The thought that a prescription drug may be a fake medicine or even harmful does not generally cross our minds.
+However, the issue of fake medicine is more serious than we can imagine.

 As per WHO estimates, at the global level, around 16% drugs contain improper ingredients, 17% contain incorrect amounts of the active ingredients and 60% contain no drug at all.

 The European Commission announced that in 2011, more than 27 million counterfeit or fake drugs were confiscated by the customs authorities in the EU alone.

 According to the WHO, up to 15% of all the medical products across the globe are counterfeit.
 In addition, nearly 50% of the total counterfeiting occurs in the developing countries of the Western Pacific region.

 It is estimated that counterfeit drugs are responsible for nearly 2,000 deaths worldwide on a daily basis, as per the estimates of Bosch Packaging Technology.